stephanephanon/womenwhocode/intro_to_flask/README.md

 Tutorial python files for WWC DC Python presentation on flask.

-The slide deck that goes with these exercises is at: <URL>
+The slide deck that goes with these exercises is at: https://docs.google.com/presentation/d/171tl8adv2RbD4zu_s13e9LjwRUE4gtO7igH_l20BeLQ/edit?usp=sharing

 # Prereqs
 1. Clone the repo.
 You'll need the 'intro_to_flask' directory.